 During a crisis, finding and replacing a watch battery may not be an option.
 Be assured that you have the right tool for the job by choosing a G-Shock with superior battery life.
 Here are the G-Shock watches with the longest battery life, according to Casio.

-Because of the large amount of G-Shock models with Tough Solar available, this article focuses on non-solar, battery-powered watches, but Tough Solar watches are also highly recommended.
+Because of the large amount of solar-powered G-Shock models available, this article focuses on non-solar, battery-powered watches, but Tough Solar watches are also highly recommended.
 For a simple yet capable Tough Solar G-Shock, consider the GW-6900.

 You shouldn’t necessarily rule out other G-Shock watches with a shorter battery life than the following models.
-G-Shock watches with batteries that are rated for 2-3 years can often last much longer than that, if the features are used sparingly.
+G-Shock watches with batteries that are rated for 2-3 years can often last much longer than that, especially if the functions and light are used sparingly.
 This is especially true of G-Shock watches with all-digital displays.

 G-Shock GLX-5600 (7-year battery): The GLX-5600 is a surfing model known for its tide and moon graph, but perhaps not as well-known for its 7-year battery.
 Lately, the GLX-5600 has mainly been featured in collaborative releases.

 G-Shock G-2900 (10-year battery): This lesser-known affordable G-Shock offers some unique features, like the password-protected E-Data Memory.
-The G-2900 also offers some advanced features that other cheap models lack, such as world time and 4 alarms with 1 snooze.
+The G-2900 also offers some features that other basic models lack, such as world time and 5 alarms with 1 snooze.

 G-Shock GD-100 (7-year battery): The GD-100 is a digital model with a large case and multi-time (4 cities), 1/100 second stopwatch, countdown timer (24 hours), world time, 5 alarms, and auto LED backlight.